The Data We Obtain

 The electoral register of voters contains information about several hundred thousand seventeen year olds (known as “attainers“), and personal data on these data subjects is processed by us.

 For our marketing services, we only use an extract of the full Electoral Roll, called the Edited Electoral Roll.
 Your name and address will be included in the edited version unless you ask for it to be removed and any organisation is permitted to use the edited electoral roll for marketing activities.
 We use the data to provide the name and addresses to clients for postal direct marketing and only those aged 18 or over are included within our prospect marketing database.

-- Market research surveys which we use to build models of the likelihood that a household has children and, if so, the likely age of children in the household, which is always banded into broad age ranges.
+- Market research surveys which we use to build models of the likelihood that a household has children and, if so, the likely age of children in the household, which is always banded into broad age ranges e.g. 0 to 5 years.
 These models help our clients, where appropriate, to ensure that more relevant products and offers are marketed to adults - for example that a 2 for 1 entrance to a theme park is offered to parents / carers who are likely to have children.

 Lots of organisations use statistical techniques ('analytics') to identify patterns in behaviour across their customer base.
-If, for example, a retailer uses data which contains a customer’s name and address along with transaction history to create insight into trends and behaviours across the whole customer base, it is not necessary to know who the individual is, so the name and address can be removed leaving anonymised data to be used in the analytics process.
+For example, if a retailer uses data which contains a customer’s name and address along with transaction history to create insight into trends and behaviours across the whole customer base, it is not necessary to know who the individual is, so the name and address can be removed leaving anonymised data to be used in the analytics process.